 Pro Bono Resource Center provides civil legal assistance for free to low-income families.

-Entrepreneurship Projects with Community Partners Uniters will work on teams, each with a community partner, to implement an entrepreneurship project that (1) addresses a problem identified by the group, and (2) advances a goal of the partner organization.
-Thanks to generous sponsorship from AT&T, a budget of $5,000 will support each of the three projects.
+Entrepreneurship Projects with Community Partners Uniters worked on teams, each with a community partner, to implement an entrepreneurship project that (1) addressed a problem identified by the group, and (2) advanced a goal of the partner organization.
+Thanks to generous sponsorship from AT&T, a budget of $5,000 supported each of the three projects.

-Below are possible starting points for projects that each Uniters team will design with their community partner: ● Chesapeake Multicultural Center: support immigrant entrepreneurs in Talbot County to grow their businesses. ● Latino Economic Development Center: expand microloan options to start-ups and existing businesses in Prince George's and Montgomery County that have difficulty obtaining credit from mainstream financial institutions. ● Pro Bono Resource Center: expand pro bono civil legal assistance services to low-income families in Baltimore Metro (County and City).
+Below were possible starting points for projects that each Uniters team designed with their community partner: ● Chesapeake Multicultural Resource Center: support immigrant entrepreneurs in Talbot County to grow their businesses. ● Kingdom Vision Consulting: help minority entrepreneurs and non-profti organizations find business capital from reliable lenders. ● Pro Bono Resource Center: expand pro bono civil legal assistance services to low-income families in Baltimore Metro (County and City).